 Each born again Christian will face the Judgment Seat of Christ, and be found not guilty because Jesus paid for their sins.

-The sins of the unsaved are not covered by the blood of the Lamb.
-Since they did not allow Jesus to pay for their sins they will be found guilty.
+The blood of the lamb does not cover the sins of the unsaved.
+Since they did not allow Jesus to pay for their sins, they will be found guilty.